kleinbottle/swanlotus/content/blogs/radians/radians.md

 But it is possible to express trigonometric functions in terms of power series in which an argument in degrees would be inadmissible.
 It is only after we cross this threshold in mathematics that radians truly come into their own, and after which there is "no going back to the old ways".

-I will now do a bit of hand-waving and say that others have proved^[Search the web for Taylor Series or Maclaurin series, thinking of it as a treasure hunt and enrich yourself with that knowledge!] that:
+I will now do a bit of hand-waving and say that it has been proved^[Search the web for Taylor Series or Maclaurin series, thinking of it as a treasure hunt and enrich yourself with that knowledge!] that:

 $$
 \sin\theta = \theta - \frac{\theta^3}{3!} + \frac{\theta^5}{5!} - \frac{\theta^7}{7!} + \cdots